SadafTariq/Portfolio/README.md

 This is a project I did for my DataCamp's Data Analyst (Associate) Certification, where I answered a number of business questions

 - Data was taken from vivendo food claim dataset (the dataset was provided by datacamp)
-- Utilized Excel and SQL for Data Validation and cleaning tasks before analysis
+- Utilized Excel and SQL for data validation and cleaning tasks before analysis
-- Used SQL for exploratory data analysis Used Python for visualizations
+- Used SQL for exploratory data analysis
-- Successfully defended the analysis
+- Used Python for visualizations and successfully defended the analysis
 - A report was generated and published on datacamp's workspace